The Reluctant Dragon (1941 film): Home media

 Disney released the animated "Reluctant Dragon" segment on VHS in 1987, along with the short Morris the Midget Moose and again in 1988 as part of the Walt Disney Mini-Classics series.
 The full feature was released on VHS in an edition sold only at Disney Stores.

 On December 3, 2002, the original full-length feature was released on DVD in its original theatrical form (with the live-action studio tours) as Walt Disney Treasures: Behind the Scenes at the Disney Studio.

 In 2007, it was again released in its original theatrical version on DVD, this time as a Disney Movie Club exclusive DVD, available only to club members for mail or online ordering.
 Shortly afterward, this DVD was also made available in the Disney Movie Rewards program along with some of the other Movie Club exclusives.

 The "Reluctant Dragon" segment is the main attraction, along with three other cartoon shorts, on the Disney Animation Collection Volume 6 DVD, which was released in America on May 19, 2009.
 The other films bundled with it were Ferdinand the Bull, Goliath II and Johnny Appleseed.
 In the UK, the "Reluctant Dragon" segment was paired with Mickey and the Beanstalk and released during 2004 on DVD as Disney Fables Volume 6.

 On August 12, 2014, the full-length feature version of The Reluctant Dragon was released in HD as a bonus feature on The Adventures of Ichabod and Mr. Toad/Fun and Fancy Free Blu-ray set.

 Other appearances

 A comic book adaptation of the complete film (containing the eponymous short, How to Ride a Horse and Baby Weems respectively) appeared in Four Color #13, published by Dell Comics, along with an adaptation of the Donald Duck cartoon Old MacDonald Duck and a prose text adaptation of The Sorcerer's Apprentice from Fantasia.

-The Reluctant Dragon and Sir Giles make various cameos in the 1988 Disney (through the Touchstone Pictures label)/Amblin Entertainment film Who Framed Roger Rabbit.
-The Reluctant Dragon also makes brief cameos in Disney's House of Mouse, most notably in the start of the intro.
+The Reluctant Dragon and Sir Giles make various cameos in the 1988 Touchstone Pictures/Amblin Entertainment film Who Framed Roger Rabbit.
+The Reluctant Dragon also makes brief cameos in House of Mouse, most notably in the start of the intro.

+The Reluctant Dragon was mentioned in the 2009 University of Michigan parody musical "A Very Potter Musical" as the dragon that Draco Malfoy had to fight in a house cup tournament.